hannwong/udacity-git-reflections/lesson_2_reflections.md

 change.
 After reviewing the staged changes and confirming that they constitute a single logical and integral change, I can commit those staged changes.

+# Reflection 4

-What are some situations when branches would be helpful in keeping your history organized?
+## What are some situations when branches would be helpful in keeping your history organized?
 How would branches help?

+* Exploring 2 untested approaches to a problem, and then picking the best parts of both.
+* Creating (and keeping) a feature that may be useful, but may ultimately not be wanted (yet) by users.
+* Creating a bugfix for some published branch, and this fix does not apply for the unpublished (experimental or developmental) branch.

 How do the diagrams help you visualize the branch structure?